DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 ###Responses

-A response come will come after each action.
+A response will come after each action.
 Each response will contain a JSON object containing the type of the performed operation.

 The response for the *insert* action will also include the id of the new record in the database that will be applied on the client side.

-If the operation fails, the “error” type should be returned.
+If the operation fails, the "error" type should be returned.

 Now everything is ready.
 Let’s run our application, open http://127.0.0.1:8080 and enjoy a nice Gantt chart we’ve just created.